 - Discomfort such as burning/stinging/rawness with penetration

-- Capacious feeling or the complete opposite – like the vagina cannot accommodate the penis or dildo or having difficulty with inserting a tampon or undergoing a PAP smear
+- Discomfort accommodating the penis or dildo, inserting a tampon or undergoing a PAP smear

 HOW CAN PHYSIOTHERAPY HELP ME RECOVER FROM A HYSTERECTOMY?

-- Working alongside your doctor to help identify the best course of treatment
+- Working alongside your physiotherapist can help identify the best course of treatment

 - Making recommendations for appropriate vaginal moisturisers and lubrication